opencomputeproject/OCP-Security-SAFE/shortform_report-main/README.md

 ### `device` fields

-A collection of fields that describe the vendor, device, and firmware version that was audited by a SRP.
+A collection of fields that describe the vendor, device, and firmware version that was audited by an SRP.

 * `vendor`: The name of the vendor that manufactured the device or firmware being tested.
 * `product`: The name of the device.
 Usually a model name of number.